Skip to Content

 While there are numerous CrazyShake options, The Cakeshake steals the show, topped with a slice of funfetti cake, whipped cream, and a cherry.

-HyperX Esports Arena: One of those perfect activities for kids that are video game nuts, Luxor’s Esports arena hosts both scheduled tournaments in addition to pay-by-the-hour gameplay.
+HyperX Esports Arena: Attention video game enthusiasts!
+Luxor’s Esports arena hosts both scheduled tournaments and pay-by-the-hour gameplay.

-Additionally, vintage consoles like Atari, Sega, NES, etc. are available for play.
+Vintage consoles like Atari, Sega, NES, etc. are also available for play.

 Esports Arena Big Screen at Luxor